-Mongabay’s environmental education initiative aims to provide high quality, engaging, and inspirational biodiversity & conservation media for kids (ages 6-14) around the world.
+Mongabay’s environmental education initiative aims to provide high quality, engaging, and inspirational biodiversity, conservation, and environmental science media for kids (ages 8-14) around the world.

 - explore animals, plants, fungi and ecosystems that you never imagined existed